routegy/routegy-docs/app/docs/how-to/print-qr-codes.md

 <CaptionedImage
   src="/images/how-tos/select-app.png"
-  alt="Image highlighting the app tab and selection of an app in the Routegy admin app" width="90%"
+  alt="Highlighting the app tab and selection of an app in the Routegy admin app" width="90%"
 />